Add Correlation IDs to Kong Gateway logs

 Prerequisites

 decK is a CLI tool for managing Kong Gateway declaratively with state files.
-To complete this tutorial you will first need to install decK.
+To complete this tutorial, install decK version 1.43 or later.

 This tutorial requires a Kong Gateway license.
 Export your license to an environment variable: